aeqz/aoc-ua/README.md

 Some Advent of Code solutions implemented with [Uiua](https://www.uiua.org/).

 > [!IMPORTANT]
 > Uiua is not yet stable.
-This code is compatible with version `0.13.0`.
+This code is compatible with version `0.14.1`.
-> It also makes use of some external commands that are not yet available in Uiua:
+> It also makes use of the following external commands that are not available in Uiua:
 >   * `md5`

 ## Download your input files